addyosmani/backbone-fundamentals/index.md

     // Reference to this collection's model.
     model: Todo,

-    // Save all of the todo items under the `"todos"` namespace.
+    // Save all of the todo items under the `todos` namespace.
-    localStorage: new Store("todos"),
+    localStorage: new Store('todos'),

     // Filter down the list of all todo items that are finished.
     done: function() {